Which vaccine has the fewest side effects?

-BRAXTON COUNTY, WV (WOWK) – Since people have three vaccine options to protect themselves from COVID-19, people may be wondering which one has the fewest side effects?
+BRAXTON COUNTY, W. Va.
+(WOWK) – Since people have three vaccine options to choose from for protection against COVID-19, they may be wondering which one has the fewest side effects?

+Kimberly Rohr said she received the Johnson & Johnson vaccine, while Madison Collett got the Pfizer-BioNTech and James Shaver was given Moderna.

 Three different vaccines, three different reactions.

-“Just normal reaction from a vaccine so it wasn’t too bad,” Collett said.
+“Just normal reaction from a vaccine so it wasn’t too bad,” she said.

+Shaver said his reactions came after his second dose of the Moderna vaccine.

 “As for Johnson and Johnson, that one is usually hitting the first day of the vaccine.
 We’re seeing a lot of high fevers with that one, a lot of headache and just overall not feeling well,” Staschiak said.